ChelseaVK/ChelseaVK/README.md

 - 🌱 I’m currently learning HTML, CSS, JavaScript.
 Next steps: Python and React.
 - 📫 How to reach me: message.
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I can legally marry you and I'm a twin!

 <!---
 ChelseaVK/ChelseaVK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.